garciamoramc/games-react/README.md

 ### Project Overview
 The page consists of three different mini-games:
 1. Memory Game: A classic memory game where you must match identical cards.
 2. WPM (Words Per Minute): Test your typing speed with this word counting game.
+(Work in progress)
 3. Pokemon: Catch and collect Pokémon in this exciting capture game!
+(Work in progress)

 ### Technologies Used
 The project has been developed primarily using: